microsoft/fluentui/packages/react-combobox/Spec.md

 - VoiceOver on macOS does not consistently expose active options when arrowing through an open combobox
 - `aria-multiselectable` is not announced by multiple screen readers
 - Safari does not respect `aria-owns`, so someone using VoiceOver on iOS will not be able to swipe from the combobox trigger to the options unless `inline` is set to `true`.
+- If the number of options in the listbox changes while it is open, that change is not consistently exposed by screen readers.